olahallvall/FlowDance.Documentation/README.md

   public AmqpCompensatingAction(string queueName, string compensationData) public AmqpCompensatingAction(string queueName, string compensationData, Dictionary<string, string> headers)
   ```
-You can use the postData and messageData as it fit your needs.
+You can use the CompensationData as it fit your needs.
 If don´t set your own data/json, the Correlation ID / Trace ID will be added by default.
 By default Correlation ID / Trace ID will be added as a header (X-Correlation-Id) on both http and message transport.

 ## The Saga Pattern